 His main subspecialty interests are obstructive sleep apnoea, ventilatory failure and non-invasive ventilation (NIV).
-He has set up a sleep clinic in Salford for patients with all forms of sleep disorder and has published several papers in peer reviewed journals on sleep apnoea.
+He's set up a sleep clinic in Salford for patients with all forms of sleep disorder and has published several papers in peer-reviewed journals on sleep apnoea.

 Katie has worked in both managerial and clinical levels within the NHS and private sector since qualifying as a nurse and joining the NHS.

-In 2017 Katie was appointed divisional managing director within the Heywood, Middleton and Rochdale (HMR) integrated care division, and is presently the Chief Operating Officer with responsibility for the operational delivery of services across the SR hospital and community services.
+In 2017, Katie was appointed divisional managing director within the Heywood, Middleton and Rochdale (HMR) integrated care division, and is presently the Chief Operating Officer with responsibility for the operational delivery of services across Salford Royal Hospital and community services.

 Katie has led a number of key transformation initiatives and is passionate about patient care and the links between health, social care and the wider social value offer we can provide to our local populations.

 She lives locally with her husband and two children.